Hip surgery & treatments

 People choose our hip treatments because we offer:

 - Quality care: Our hip replacement program has earned Joint Commission certification.
-The Joint Commission is an independent quality organization that reviews hip replacement programs and certifies those that meet the highest quality standards.

 - Minimally invasive procedures: Whenever possible, we use minimally invasive surgical approaches.
 Minimally invasive surgeries require smaller incisions.
 A smaller incision means less pain and tenderness, so you can recover faster.
-In fact, many people are on their feet within hours of having surgery and return to their activities within a few weeks.

 - Preparation for surgery: Before hip surgery, you will attend Aurora Joint Academy to get all your questions answered.
 You’ll also learn what to expect before, during and after your procedure.
 Find out about Aurora Joint Academy.